US Federal Loans

 Your Loan and Your Student Visa

 The required proof of your funds will be issued to you by Aberystwyth University after your loan has been approved and originated.
-You will be able to use this, together with the letter of acceptance from the University, the CAS number issued by the University, our University's Sponsor's License Number, and proof of your qualifications, to apply for your (adult) student visa under Tier 4 of the UK Visas & Immigration's Points Based System.
+You will be able to use this, together with the letter of acceptance from the University, the CAS number issued by the University, our University's Sponsor's License Number, and proof of your qualifications, to apply for your (adult) UK Student Visa. further information about this process can be found at https://www.gov.uk/student-visa.

-N.B.
-From spring 2011 onwards, the dates specified for your CAS will be as follows:
+N.B. the dates specified on your CAS will be as follows:

 - Bachelors students: 3 or 4 academic years (dependent on the length of the programme) to 30th June (final year)